-And do not include this statement from this video: “Because once you rule out the flesh of animals’ bodies the secretions and objects that come out of their orifices, there’s just really nothing left to eat!”
+And do not include this statement from this article: “Because once you rule out the flesh of animals’ bodies the secretions and objects that come out of their orifices, there’s just really nothing left to eat!”

 Now wrap up this whole shebang with the most shocking statement you can find from a vegan, take it out of any context of course, and show how insane they are.
 Try Freelee’s one video again with: “you just gotta step the @#&! up or you really don’t deserve to live on this planet.”

 And if someone has the nerve to respond to your claims with facts, make sure to hang on to your ambiguous wording with a death grip.

 And whatever you do, don’t tell the truth.

 Now I don’t know what your motivation is for this video.
 We already know that the American Egg Board with the USDA’s approval paid $33,000 to pay popular food bloggers for positive pieces on the wonders of eggs.
 So maybe you got a little financial boost.